bigmlcom/python/docs/index.rst

 quite a different algorithm.
 The trees used in the ensemble don't have as objective field the one you want to predict, and they don't aggregate the underlying models' votes.
-Instead, the goal is adjusting the coefficients in a function, which will be used to predict.
-The models' objective is, therefore, the gradient that you need to improve the error between the real values and the function prediction.
-The process starts with some initial values and compute these gradients.
+Instead, the goal is adjusting the coefficients of a function that will be used to predict.
+The models' objective is, therefore, the gradient that minimizes the error of the predicting function (when comparing its output with the real values).
+The process starts with some initial values and computes these gradients.
 Next step uses the previous fields plus the last computed gradient field as the new initial state for the next iteration.
-Finally, it stops when predictions match the expected results or iterations reach a user-defined limit.
+Finally, it stops when the error is smaller than a certain threshold or iterations reach a user-defined limit.
-In classification problems, every category in the ensemble's objective field would be associated to a subset of the ``Boosted Trees``.
-The objective of each subset of trees would be adjustig the function to the probability of belonging to this particular category.
+In classification problems, every category in the ensemble's objective field would be associated with a subset of the ``Boosted Trees``.
+The objective of each subset of trees is adjustig the function to the probability of belonging to this particular category.

 In order to build
 an ensemble of ``Boosted Trees`` you need to provide the ``boosting`` attributes.
-You can learn about the existing attributes in the `ensembles' section of the API documentation <https://bigml.com/api/ensembles#es_gradient_boosting>`_ , but a typical attribute to be set would be the maximum number of iterations:
+You can learn about the existing attributes in the `ensembles' section of the API documentation <https://bigml.com/api/ensembles#es_gradient_boosting>`_, but a typical attribute to be set would be the maximum number of iterations:

 .. code-block:: python